FIELD ETHICS

 NATURAL LIGHT

-I shoot in natural light, no flash or artificial illumination.
-It’s less intrusive to wild animals, and I enjoy the challenge of working with the nuances of available light.
+I photograph animals in natural light, no flash.
+It’s less intrusive, and I enjoy the challenge of working with available light.

 PROTECTING LOCATIONS